cmantuano/askdata-docs/docs/how-to-configure-the-csv-dataset.md

 layout: doc

 ---

-In order to create a new dataset you need to have a new workspace set up.
-If you don't have one already, follow this guide.

-# Dataset Configuration

-When you add a new CSV dataset you need to provide up to 4 settings in the configuration form.

-### Econding:
+## CSV Integration

+How to add data from CSV file:

+1. Click on the **Connection** button

+2. Choose and upload **CSV** **file** from your computer

+3. Select **Encoding** and **Separator**

-UTF-8 is the modern way of encoding file and the standard for most products
+UTF-8 is the modern way of encoding file and the standard for most products.

-### Separator:
 Every CSV has a char that identify the separator.
-The default is usually the comma , or the semicolumn ;

-### Thousands Separator:
-Some CSV could optionally show e separator of thousands.
-Default is None
+The default is usually the comma , or the semicolumn ; Some CSV could optionally show e separator of thousands.
+Default is None.

+4. Click **Save** to proceed

+5. Click on **Pen** close to CSV icon to rename Dataset and Slug name (Dataset name written in small letters with underscores)

 ### Special processing commands:
-Python code that are run before loading the CSV that let the users to apply some clearning or transformation
+Python code that are run before loading the CSV that let the users to apply some cleaning or transformation

 ### How to avoid importing errors
 - Consider only tabular data with one level of header